 Liberia’s Forest Sector: A New Window of Opportunity

-Government moves to address failures in the forest sector provide a brief window of opportunity to bring about profound and lasting positive change for Liberia’s forests, the communities that depend on them, and the wider economy.
+Government moves to address failures in the forest sector provide a brief window of opportunity to bring about profound and lasting positive change

 Total Systems Failure